-We’re now in the eighth generation of Pixel – but will the Google Pixel 8 Pro make it onto our list of best smartphones for photographers?
-It seems very likely that yes, it will – but just how good is it, and how much better than its predecessor is it?
-That’s what we aim to find out here…
+We’re now into the eighth generation of Pixel – but does the Google Pixel 8 Pro make our list of best smartphones for photographers?
+You would think so!
+But just how good is it, and how much better than its predecessor?
+Let’s see…

-There are two variants of the new Pixel 8 series, the Pixel 8 and the Pixel 8 Pro, we’ve been looking at both of them, but for this review we’ll just be concentrating on the 8 Pro, which offers a triple lens system, compared to the 8’s dual.
+There are two variants of the Google Pixel 8 series.
+The Pixel 8 has its own review and the Pixel 8 Pro.
+Here we review the 8 Pro, which offers a triple lens system, compared to the 8’s dual.

 Google Pixel 8 Pro – At a glance:

-We review smartphones from the perspective of choosing a smartphone for its photography and camera performance, so we’ll be starting by looking at what the Google Pixel 8 Pro offers in terms of the cameras and what features are included for photography and video.
+We review smartphones from the perspective of their photography and camera performance; so here we look mainly at the Google Pixel 8 Pro cameras and features included for photography and video.

 Google Pixel 8 Pro – Features

-Just like its predecessor, the 8 Pro features a triple-lens setup.
-While the focal lengths have remained the same, we’ve seen some improvements in resolution and other specifications.
+Like its predecessor, the 8 Pro features a triple-lens setup.
+While the focal lengths have remained the same, we’ve seen some improvements in resolution and other metrics.

 The main sensor of the 8 Pro has 50MP, and is 1/1.31” – that’s the same as last year’s Pixel 7 Pro, but the accompanying 25mm equivalent lens is now f/1.68.

 It is joined by two 48 megapixel sensors.
 The ultrawide has an f/1.95 lens.
 This compares with last year’s 12MP, f2.2 lens.
-There’s also a 5x telephoto, which is similar in length to last year’s model (113mm for the new one, compared to 120mm for last year’s).
-It has the same size sensor, but the maximum aperture is now f/2.8, rather than f/3.5 – so expect some improvements to low light performance.
-Digital zoom for the Pixel 8 Pro reaches 30x – again the same as last year.
+There’s also a 5x telephoto, which remains similar (now 113mm, previously 120mm ).
+The sensor size remains, but the maximum aperture is now f/2.8, rather than f/3.5 – so expect improvement in low light performance.
+Digital zoom for the Pixel 8 Pro reaches 30x, as before.

 The 10.5MP f/2.2 selfie camera now has autofocus too, which again could mean some slight improvements in this area too.